Jeeuh-Liu/RFC9293/notes/LoopTest.md

 #src send a packet to dst
 send 192.168.0.14 0 Hello from src

+#src send a packet to .5 port of short
+send 192.168.0.5 0 Hello from src

 #src send a packet to dst
 send 192.168.0.1 0 Hello from dst
 ```